JosMal96/final_proyect/README.md

 ## 7. Conclusions
 - The performance on the test data was lower with an R^2 score of 0.7589, suggesting that the model might be overfitting the training data or the test data might have different characteristics.

+## Presentation

+You can view the detailed presentation for this project [Laptop Price Prediction using specifications](https://www.canva.com/design/DAGJXlgohvs/EsFEXIt6WOFEjZTKsXpkwQ/edit).